Shawn-Nichol/AndroidKotlinGuide/Navigation/NavDrawer.md

 ```

 ## SetupToolbar
-In order to slide navigation drawer over the ActionBar, you need to use the Toolbar widget
+In order to slide navigation drawer over the ActionBar, you need to use the Toolbar widget, add the tool bar widget to the main_activity.xml

 ```
 <androidx.appcompat.widget.Toolbar